Gk1694/Data_Science/README.md

 * The most common type of join is the inner join, which matches the results from two tables and returns only the rows that match.
 * You can use an alias as shorthand for a table or column name.
 * You can use a self-join to compare rows within the same table.

+    ***

+# Data Analysis using python <a id="3"></a>

+## Lesson Summary
+In this lesson, you have learned how to:
+* Define the Business Problem: Look at the data and make some high-level decision on what kind of analysis should be done
+* Import and Export Data in Python: How to import data from multiple data sources using the Pandas library and how to export files into different formats.
+*Analyze Data in Python: How to do some introductory analysis in Python using functions like dataframe.head() to view the first few lines of the dataset, dataframe.info() to view the column names and data types.